-- 197-204.
-The consent holder must commission an independent and Suitably Qualified and Experienced person to undertake sub-tidal, inter-tidal, and dry beach surveys of the following areas to monitor for potential long-term coastal geomorphological changes associated with the development authorised by these consents: - (a) Marsden Bay including the Marsden Cove Marina channel and Blacksmiths Creek channel; and - (b) The shoreline from Northport to Mair Bank (inclusive), including the Channel Infrastructure jetty area as described in condition 100Condition 107. - Advice note: The detailed methodologies for the surveys required by condition 197Condition 204 are required to be set out in the EMMP (see the above EMMP conditions).
+- 205-213.
+The consent holder must commission an independent and Suitably Qualified and Experienced person to undertake sub-tidal, inter-tidal, and dry beach surveys of the following areas to monitor for potential long-term coastal geomorphological changes associated with the development authorised by these consents: - (a) Marsden Bay including the Marsden Cove Marina channel and Blacksmiths Creek channel; and - (b) The shoreline from Northport to Mair Bank (inclusive), including the Channel Infrastructure jetty area as described in Condition 112111108. - 206.214.
+The detailed methodologies for the surveys required by Condition 213208205 are required to be set out in the EMMP (see the above EMMP conditions).
+The final methodologies must at least cover the locations and be based on the draft methodology set out in section 6.2 and Figure 10 of the draft EMMP. - 207.215.
+The monitoring required by Condition 213208205213, and associated reporting, must be undertaken in accordance with the frequencies in the following table.
+Reporting must include: - (a) a comparison between the most recent surveys and surveys undertaken in previous project phases to identify any trends over time; and

-- 198.206.
-The monitoring required by condition Condition 204204, and associated reporting, must be undertaken in accordance with the frequencies in the following table.
-Reporting must include: - (a) a comparison between the most recent surveys and surveys undertaken in previous project phases to identify any trends over time; and - (b) observations based on the results of the analysis, including in the context of ambient conditions such as wind speed and direction, water level variations, and any significant climate events; and - (c) any recommendations around proposed mitigation measures such as sand back-passing, beach nourishment, groynes and other structures.
+- (b) observations based on the results of the analysis, including in the context of ambient conditions such as wind speed and direction, water level variations, and any significant climate events; and - (c) any recommendations around proposed mitigation measures such as sand back-passing, beach nourishment, groynes and other structures.